Mick Cashman: Inter-county

 Cashman first came to prominence on the inter-county scene as a member of the Cork senior team in the early 1950s.
 After Tom Mulcahy retired from inter-county hurling after the 1951 championship Cashman became Cork's new goalkeeper.
 Success, however, was slow in coming.
 In 1952 Cashman was struck down with tonsilitis just before the start of the championship and was forced to withdraw from the starting fifteen.
 Former sub 'keeper Dave Creedon was recalled and proved so effective in goal that he succeeded in displacing Cashman as the first-choice goalkeeper for a number of years.

 There was some success for Cashman.
 He came on as a substitute in the 1953 league final as Cork defeated Tipperary to take the National Hurling League title.
 He was still relegated to the subs' bench for the subsequent championship campaign.

 In 1954 Tipperary fell to Cork by 2–8 to 1–8 in the provincial final.
 Cashman played as a half-back in that game to collect his first Munster title on the field of play.
 He played no part in Cork's subsequent All-Ireland final victory.

 Cork lost their provincial crown in 1955 and Dave Creedon retired from inter-county hurling.
 This opened the door for Cashman to return as first-choice goalkeeper for the following year.
 In 1956 Cork reached the Munster final once again.
 Limerick provided the opposition on that occasion, however, Cork recorded a 5–5 o 3–5 victory.
 It was Cashman's second Munster winners' medal on the field of play.
 Cork later lined out in the All-Ireland final with Wexford providing the opposition.
 The game has gone down in history as one of the all-time classic games as Christy Ring was bidding for a record ninth All-Ireland medal.
 The game turned on one important incident as the Wexford goalkeeper, Art Foley, made a miraculous save from a Ring shot and cleared the sliotar up the field to set up another attack.
-Wexford went on to win the game on a score line of 2–14 to 2–8 and Cashman wa sleft with a runners-up medal.
+Wexford went on to win the game on a score line of 2–14 to 2–8 and Cashman was left with a runners-up medal.

 In 1957 Cashman was appointed captain of his native-county’s senior hurling team.
 Once again Cork reached the Munster final, however, they were defeated by Waterford on a score line of 1–11 to 1–6.
 Cashman’s side contested three consecutive provincial finals in 1959, 1960 and 1961, however, he ended up on the losing side on every occasion.
-He served as captain of the team again in 1962, however, he retired from inter-county hurling following Cork’s early exit from the championship.
+He served as captain of the team again in 1962, however, he retired from inter-county hurling following Cork's early exit from the championship.